Solobarine/org-tree/README.md

 - Connect the client with the backend to make the request to update manager.
 - Polish the Tree UI, making it look more like a tree.
 - Implement UI feedback on successfully or failed API requests and creation of loading indicator when API request is pending.

+## AI Collaboration

+I used ChatGPT in improving the code quality of the backend API and in generating the data used in the frontend.